 Why Now is the Time to Change Careers to Web Development

-Technology careers are projected to be some of the fastest-growing jobs in 2021; learn how to change careers to an entry-level web developer job, fast.
+Technology careers are projected to be some of the fastest-growing jobs in 2021; learn how to change careers to web development, fast.

 Are you thinking about a career change?
 If so, you’re not alone.
 Whether it’s because of burnout in the workplace, or layoffs due to the pandemic, the number of people changing career paths is up.
 In fact, about 20% of those seeking jobs changed industries during the second quarter of 2020, per Challenger, Gray & Christmas, up from 15% in the first quarter.

 Additionally, according to AP News, there is evidence suggesting that many retail, service industry, and hospitality jobs will not return due to economic pressures stemming from the pandemic: “As the coronavirus continues to transform a vast swath of the economy, it’s becoming evident that millions of Americans face the prospect of a permanent job loss that will force some to seek work with new industries or in new occupations.”

 No matter what your reasons are for changing careers, you have options.
 Whether you’re in your 20s, or you’re deciding to undergo a career change at 30, 40, or 50 it’s never too late to start a new career, especially one that offers more financial stability and job security.
 Check out the four reasons why pursuing a new job in software development could be the best career change option for you

 Web developer jobs are some of the fastest-growing jobs in any industry – a trend that is projected to continue.
 According to the U.S. Bureau of Labor Statistics, “Employment of software developers is projected to grow 22 percent from 2019 to 2029, much faster than the average for all occupations.
 Software developers will be needed to respond to an increased demand for computer software.”